 RQ1: The management of academic careers in the evolving landscape

+From the European perspective, a comprehensive management framework could develop academic careers and promote their teaching and research capacities for academic excellence (Hénard and Roseveare, 2012; Fumasoli, 2018; Kekäle, 2018; Pausits et al., 2022; Sušanj et al., 2020).
+Effective management practices could also motivate and retain academic staff, as reported by OECD (2020).
+However, the management of academic careers in the studied universities is not yet mainstreamed to the European framework nor formulated in the local one.
+Although the management system is perceived as a hybrid one, it is being influenced by state agencies, on the one hand, and being plagued by poor institutional capacity and leadership, on the other hand.
+These issues challenge universities to establish local guidelines and allocate resources to develop academic careers.
+Supporting this finding, Sok et al. (2019) argued that the management of Cambodian academics was influenced by state administrative procedures and entangled with political orbits (Brehm, 2019) and institutional complexities (Ros et al., 2019).
 These factors have caused inconsistent academic career management practices in the case of universities.
 Bowen and Ostroff (2004) argued that consistency is a crucial management system feature to enhance employee performance competencies.
 With little consistency, the management practices are not mature enough to develop employee competencies.
 Therefore, the practices of academic career management are not yet aligned to develop academic careers.

 First and foremost, the influence of state legitimacy, such as the national employment laws and procedures, has maligned universities’ staffing processes to identify and elicit qualified people to become academic civil servants.
 Based on the narratives from mid-level leaders (e.g., P2; P5), state exams were less practical in assessing candidates’ qualifications and attitudes to becoming university academic staff.
-Chet et al. (2022) noted ..
+Chet et al. (2022) noted that some civil servants had unsuitable knowledge and skills for the assigned roles at the Royal University of Phnom Penh.
+This issue also occurred in other Asian higher education contexts, as Jarvis and Mok (2019) embarked: state legitimacy and power strongly influence staffing processes and limited academic freedom in Asia, especially in less developed countries, including Cambodia.

 Second, weak institutional capacity and leadership have caused a disjuncture in the internal management and limited departmental accountability to establish a corporate culture in the academic career system at both universities.
 As mid-level leaders (e.g., P2, P6, P7) echoed, the universities did not attend to establishing specific procedures or guidelines for recruiting contracted employees.
 Thus, the management practices varied from one faculty to another.
+In a comparative study between Malaysian and Cambodian higher education governance, Wan et al. (2018) noted that Cambodia more likely neglected institutional accountability than its counterpart; therefore, the efficiency of higher education management remained a potential issue.
+Other researchers noted that traditional cultural influences have shaped the management system of Cambodian higher education (Sen, 2022; Sok et al., 2019).
+Sen (2022) furthered that policy discourses, as stated in the Royal Decree on Professorial Ranking (RGC, 2013), clearly indicated a deep-rooted traditional bureaucracy in appointing and promoting academic staff in Cambodia.
+He contended that the hierarchically bureaucratic procedures have suppressed institutional leeway, thus restricting individual accountability in daily operations.